Setting Up Async Lineage Logs with Celery

 Persist geospatial lineage metadata with idempotency guarantees.

-Uses PostgreSQL ON CONFLICT to handle duplicate deliveries safely.
+Uses PostgreSQL ON CONFLICT DO NOTHING to handle duplicate deliveries safely.

 """